Skip to Content

 Plunge pool sizes range between 9.3′ to 23′ (2.85 and 7 meters long) and between 6.5′ to 11.5′ (2 and 3 ½ meters wide).

-Some prefabricated pools are a quick 8-foot radius to fit most backyards as well.
+Some prefabricated pools have a quick 8-foot radius to fit most backyards as well.
 This size can accommodate many water activities and even seating areas for relaxation.
 Read more about pool sizes here.

-In terms of depth, plunge pools are often 4 to 6 feet deep, although this dimension varies greatly depending on the homeowner’s needs.
-Leisure Pools, a popular swimming pool manufacturer, states that their small pools are typically less than 5 feet deep.
+In terms of depth, they are often 4 to 6 feet deep, although this dimension varies greatly depending on the homeowner’s needs.
+Leisure Pools, a popular manufacturer, states that their small pools are typically less than 5 feet deep.

 Average Cost of this Type of Pool

-The average cost of a plunge pool is about half of the standard-size pools.
+The average cost is about half of the standard-size pools.
 Of course, the size, style, and modifications can significantly affect the price.
-Don’t forget fencing, decking, or tiling around the pool, too.
+Don’t forget fencing, decking, or tiling around the sides, too.

 Fiberglass plunge pools cost between $10,000 and $22,000, while concrete plunge pools average $20,000 to $35,000.
 These figures include labor and materials.